arcturuscodez/NovusEdge/README.md

 ## License

 This software is proprietary and confidential.
-Unauthorized use, distribution, or modification is prohibited.
-To use or distribute this software, you must obtain explicit written permission from [Your Name] and, where applicable, pay a licensing fee.
+Unauthorized use, distribution, or modification for commerical use is prohibited.
+To use or distribute this software, you must obtain explicit written permission from [Bearhouse Capital] and, where applicable, pay a licensing fee.
 Contact [sonnyholman@hotmail.com] for inquiries.

 ## Contact